ddsky/spoonacular-api-clients/javascript/docs/IngredientsApi.md

   'sort': calories, // String | The strategy to sort recipes by.
 See a full list of supported sorting options.
   'sortDirection': asc, // String | The direction in which to sort.
 Must be either 'asc' (ascending) or 'desc' (descending).
   'offset': 56, // Number | The number of results to skip (between 0 and 900).
-  'number': 10 // Number | The maximum number of items to return (between 1 and 100).
+  'number': 10, // Number | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
+  'language': en // String | The language of the input.
+Either 'en' or 'de'.
 };
 apiInstance.ingredientSearch(opts, (error, data, response) => {
   if (error) {